A Process of Elimination.

 There are two fool-proof ways to eliminate hard disk and tape data, incineration and degaussing.
 Incineration subjects magnetic media to over 2,000 degrees C which returns the magnetic field to zero and vaporizes much of the drive leaving only raw metals.
 In the United States, heavy incineration for metals and smelting operations have almost ceased for environmental reasons.

 A degausser with sufficient strength and field orientation will eliminate all of the magnetic domains of the drive or tape resulting in a disk platter that is void of the deepest magnetic patterns, the servo tracks.
 However, all degaussers are not created equal and the strength of the degausser should not be judged on the highest power but the power that is maintained consistently within the degaussing chamber.
-Orientation of the drive or tape in relation to the path of the magnetic erasure field is also important.
+The orientation of the drive or tape to the path of the magnetic erasure field is also important.
 A drive passing inside of a directed magnetic field is going to have better erasure results than a drive passing over a magnetic field.
 The goal is to remove all of the data and as much of the underlying structure as possible from the hard drive or tape not just part of it.

 The one drawback to degaussing hard drives and some of the newer data tapes is that the drive or tape is not reusable.
-Compared to hours long overwrite or Secure Erase sessions to re-use older drives, degaussing and replacing with a new drive is still far more cost effective.
-Also, computer hard drives do fail with great regularity and in the future the rate will increase as manufacturers lower pricing and computers enter the market in the $200.00 price range.
+Compared to hours long overwrite or Secure Erase sessions to re-use older drives, degaussing and replacing with a new drive is still far more cost-effective.
+Also, computer hard drives do fail with great regularity and in the future, the rate will increase as manufacturers lower pricing and computers enter the market in the $200.00 price range.